ogllgo/bitburner-scripts/README.md

 # bitburner-scripts
-my personal scripts for bitburner
+just the things i've made for bitburner scripts go in ./src/, documentation goes in ./doc/